Invoicing Blog Help Create account

 Do you have more than one activity?
 You can hold multiple CAE codes simultaneously.
 What changes, what stays the same, and why the income tax coefficients matter.

-How to Suspend or Close Your Activity — and Can You Reopen Later?
+How to Suspend or Close Your Freelance Activity in Portugal

-How to Suspend or Close Your Activity — and Can You Reopen Later?
+How to Suspend or Close Your Freelance Activity in Portugal

 Work slowed down and you want to close your activity temporarily?
 Or for good?
 The process is simple — and yes, you can always reopen.